Pre-drinking on a student budget

 Careful though, this does have a tendency to be quite a potent concoction.

 As an extra beer-based recipe, if you're into trying new things why not have 3/4 pint of beer + 1/4 pint of Dr. Pepper (don't judge us until you've tried it).

 Long Island Iced Tea

 Yes, this is the cocktail where it seems like they use every spirit on the bar.

-All you have to do is whack all your alcohol and lime juice in a cocktail shaker filled of ice, give it a shake and voilà.
+All you have to do is whack all your alcohol and lime juice in a cocktail shaker filled with ice, give it a good shake, et voilà!
 Simply pour into a glass and top up with cola or iced tea.